Penguin-Dream-Team/HDLT/README.md

 The id should be incremental for each user and should start at 0.
 The serverAddress should be `localhost` in most cases.
 The port of the server is hardcoded as `7777` for now.
-Byzantine level defines if the user will be attempting to be byzantine or not (-1 for always correct).
+Byzantine level defines if the user will be attempting to be byzantine or not (-1 for always correct, 6 for hardest level).

+Byzantine levels:
+0. Forge reports with _self-signed_ proofs
+1. Skip epoch communication
+2. Tamper some fields in requests
+3. Reject another user's requests
+4. Redirect requests to other users
+5. No information verification

+_**NOTE:** -1 for no byzantine_

-_The users' ports start at 8100, and the id is used to get a unique port per user: 8100+id.
+_**NOTE:** The users' ports start at 8100, and the id is used to get a unique port per user: 8100+id.
 This is why the id needs to be incremental and start at 0_

 The master will define the byzantine users as the last f users.
 This means that if you wish to have byzantine users,